The Risk of Iron Overload in PK Deficiency | For HCPs

 Recommended timing for iron overload assessments in patients with PK deficiency2,4,5

-Patients in the National History Study were defined as regularly transfused (≥6 transfusions) or not regularly transfused (<6 transfusions) in the 12 months prior to enrollment
+Patients in the Natural History Study were defined as regularly transfused (≥6 transfusions) or not regularly transfused (<6 transfusions) in the 12 months prior to enrollment

 Regularly transfused